113ll3/Ibmclouddocscli/plugins/admin/index.md

 <dl>
 <dt>--hourly</dt>
 <dd>View the historical data for the last 48 hours.
-This is the default value.</dd>
+48 hours is the default value.</dd>
 <dt>--daily</dt>
 <dd>View the historical data daily average for the last 30 days.</dd>
 <dt>--monthly</dt>